 This thickening of the nail may force the nail plate (the part you paint with nail polish) to separate from the nail bed.
 Though toenail fungus can cause similar symptoms, onychauxis isn’t caused by a fungus.
-However, your risk for developing a fungal infection increases if you have this nail disorder.
+However, your risk for developing a fungal infection if you have this nail disorder.

-Onychauxis, which is sometimes called hypertrophy of the nail, is more common in older adults.
+Onychauxis, which is sometimes called hypertrophy of the nail, is more in older adults.
 The older you get, the more likely you are to experience this condition.

 Symptoms of onychauxis include: